WebOrigami/docs/src/content/language/tutorial.md

   <figcaption>Mapped tree of names</figcaption>
 </div>

-<span class="tutorialStep"></span> In the tree diagram window, refresh the page to confirm that the tree now includes an `team` area with the names from `teamData.yaml`.
+<span class="tutorialStep"></span> In the Tree Diagram window, refresh the page to confirm that the tree now includes an `team` area with the names from `teamData.yaml`.

 <figure>
   ${ svg.js {